“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 Salvatore Atti and Geoffrey Di Giorgio

 Berkeley Chamber Opera audiences have enjoyed outstanding performances by leading tenor Salvatore Atti and leading baritone Geoffrey Di Giorgio this past season in Verdi’s Luisa Miller and Joan of Arc.
-Atti, a graduate of Boston College Conservatory, has noted that it was his rendition of an aria from Luisa Miller that won him a spot in the prestigious Cincinnati Opera young artist program where he is now enrolled.
+Atti, a graduate of Boston College Conservatory, has noted that it was his rendition of an aria from Luisa Miller that won him a spot in the prestigious Cincinnati Opera young artist program.
 And after famed Helden Tenor Claude Heater saw Di Giorgio’s performances with BCO, he engaged him to sing in a critically acclaimed reading of Tristan und Isolde at San Francisco’s Herbst Theater with Maestro Jonathan Khuner at the helm.
 Both young men, already advanced in their crafts, came to BCO with limited stage experience and BCO is grateful for the opportunity to help advance their budding careers in opera.

 Di Giorgio offered this praise for BCO: